 You’re going to DEVOUR my savory, crustless quiche lorraine!

 Usually, when one thinks of quiche recipes, healthy recipes don’t exactly come to mind, but this one makes the mark!
-By omitting the buttery crust, my crustless quiche lorraine will become one of your new go-to low carb recipes, that packs an indulgent flavor punch without the additional carbs and cals!
+By omitting the buttery crust, my crustless quiche recipe will become one of your new go-to low carb recipes, that packs an indulgent flavor punch without the additional carbs and cals!

 Now pass the low carb mimosas, this is cause for a celebration!